Am I about to buy a home at that is at risk of flooding?

-Just because a home isn't close to water, it doesn't mean there isn't a serious flood risk.
+Just because a property isn't close to water, it doesn't mean there isn't a serious flood risk.
 Before making an offer, how can I find out if my dream home has flooded in the past, or is at risk of flooding?

 Climate change has increased the scale and frequency of adverse weather conditions in many parts of the world.
-While the UK is unlikely to experience anything like the devastation wrought by Hurricane Harvey in Texas and Louisiana, unprecedented rainfall has caused flooding in many parts of the country.
+While the UK is unlikely to experience anything like the devastation wrought by hurricanes in various parts of the word, unprecedented rainfall has caused flooding in many parts of the country.

 Broadly speaking, there are three kinds of flooding that may affect a home.